Kerveros

 Files are encrypted with XChaCha20-Poly1305; the master key is derived from the team passphrase via Argon2id (65,536 KiB memory, 3 iterations, 1 lane).
 Each file gets a unique data key, wrapped with the master key (envelope encryption).
 The salt for key derivation is stored on the bucket; the passphrase is stored in the OS keychain on each user’s device and never transmitted.

 Locks use atomic conditional puts (S3 If-None-Match: *); manifest writes are guarded by a 30-second TTL distributed lock.
 Updates are signed with an ed25519 keypair (Tauri minisign), checked against an embedded public key on every install.
-License keys are independent ed25519-signed payloads with their own embedded public key.
+License keys are issued and validated through Lemon Squeezy: the app activates a key online, then re-validates periodically with a two-week offline grace window.
+The license key and a device name are the only data Kerveros sends out — never file contents, names, or structure.

 Full design documentation is maintained internally.
 Email kerveros@agileturtles.gr if you'd like access for a review or audit.